rcmoret/budget-api-dep/README.md

 ```

 #### Resource
-There is no show route per se, but this resource will be returned after PUT and POST requests
+This resource will be returned after PUT and POST requests

 ```
 {